Michilimackinac

 Michilimackinac (/ˌmɪʃələˈmækənɔː/ MISH-ə-lə-MAK-ə-naw) is derived from an Ottawa Ojibwe name for present-day Mackinac Island and the region around the Straits of Mackinac between Lake Huron and Lake Michigan.
 Early settlers of North America applied the term to the entire region along Lakes Huron, Michigan, and Superior.
 Today it is considered to be mostly within the boundaries of Michigan, in the United States.
 Michilimackinac was the original name for present day Mackinac Island and Mackinac County.

 History

-Woodland Period (1000 BCE–1650 CE)
+Woodland period (1000 BCE–1650 CE)

-Pottery first appears during this period in the style of the Laurel complex.
+Pottery first appears during Woodland period in the style of the Laurel complex.
 The people of the area engaged in long-distance trade, likely as part of the Hopewell tradition.

-The Anishinaabe and the French (1612–1763)
+Anishinaabe and the French (1612–1763)

 The Straits of Mackinac linking Lakes Michigan and Huron was a strategic area controlling movement between the two lakes and much of the pays d'en haut.
 It was controlled by Algonquian Anishinaabe nations including the Ojibwa (called Chippewa in the United States) and the Odawa.
 The area was known to the Odawa as Michilimackinac, meaning "Big Turtle".
 For these people, "Michilimackinac is literally the birthplace and centre of the world" and is where the Three Fires Confederacy took place.